Wendy Williams Shows Off Her Slender Waist In A Fiery Red Dress On Instagram

 “I love the new Wendy Williams sometimes we let people hold us back!!!!
 Go Wendy Williams,” another follower wrote.

-According to HollywoodLife, Williams’ snap comes after she announced to her audience on Monday that she felt “refreshed” after spending her weekend on two dates.
-The television personality also dished on the details surrounding a photo she shared on Saturday, May 18 of herself spilling out of an ASOS strappy dress.
-Williams credited “under-the-muscle implants” for her secret to not having to go under the knife after getting breast implants in 1994.
+According to HollywoodLife, Williams’ snap comes after she announced to her audience — on Monday — that she felt “refreshed” after taking in two dates over the weekend.
+The television personality also dished on the details surrounding a photo she shared on Saturday, May 18 — one illustrating the talk show host spilling out of a strappy ASOS dress.

-Since confirming on Wendy that she was divorcing her husband of 22 years Kevin Hunter, Williams has been sharing sultry photos and has gushed about being single.
-The former radio host and her husband reportedly called it quits after rumors circulated that Hunter had an affair and fathered a child with a woman named Sharina Hudson.
-The Inquisitr previously shared that Williams informed her audience that she and her soon-to-be ex are reportedly striving for a positive divorce.
-She also stated that she isn’t looking to jump back in a relationship anytime soon.
+Since confirming that she was divorcing her husband of 22 years, Kevin Hunter, Williams has been sharing sultry photos — and has gushed about being single.
+The former radio host and her husband reportedly called it quits after rumors circulated that Hunter had an affair — and fathered a child — with a woman named Sharina Hudson.
+The Inquisitr previously shared that Williams informed her audience that she and Hunter are reportedly striving for a positive divorce.
+She also stated that she isn’t looking to jump back into a relationship anytime soon.

 “I go out a lot, because I’m a good time girl, I like to have fun,” she said.
-“I am right now, a young and pretty New York city girl.
+“I am right now, a young and pretty New York City girl.
 I have the ultimate bachelorette pad, high atop everything.
 I have a really really good view, and I’m really reclaiming my life.
 I don’t have a boyfriend, but, I have to admit, I’m rediscovering my love for men.”